KarolinHem/TESTING/signserver-ce-docker-hub.md

 Minimum System Requirements
 ===========================

-To run the SignServer container a system should fulfill these minimum requirements:
+To run the SignServer container, a system should fulfill these minimum requirements:

 *   CPU cores: Minimum 2 cores